cloudfoundry-attic/cf-docs/source/docs/running/bosh/components/director.html.md

 title: Director
 ---

-The Director is the core orchestrating component in BOSH which controls creation of VMs, deployment, and other life cycle events of software and services.
+The Director is the core orchestrating component in BOSH.
+It controls creation of VMs, deployment, and other life cycle events of software and services.
 Command and control is handed over to the the Director-Agent interaction after the CPI has created resources.

-There are specific sub components to manage each of the tasks mentioned above.
-All these are instances of the following classes referenced from the ApiController.
+Specific subcomponents manage the tasks mentioned above.
+These components are instances of the following classes referenced from the ApiController.

 ![director-components](/images/director-components.png)

-### Deployment Manager ###
+### <a id="deployment-manager"></a>Deployment Manager ###
-Responsible for creating, updating and deleting the deployments which are specified in the deployment file.

-Endpoints and Http Method type exposed by the director which are used to access the deployment manager are described below.
+Responsible for creating, updating, and deleting the deployments that are specified in the deployment file.
+Endpoints and Http Method type exposed by the director that are used to access the Deployment Manager are described below.

 | URL 	| Http Method Type	| Description
 | ----------------------------------------------------------------------	| ---------------------------	| ------------------